ARTICLE I – NAME; OFFICES

 the BOT by a majority vote ( including by electronic means ),

-whenever in its judgement the best interests of the Society would
+whenever in its judgment the best interests of the Society would

 be served thereby.